 Seven basic steps of grant writing, which can be used in any grant application process.

-Links to the Licensing Division of the state Department of Education and sources of continuing education credit
+Links to the Professional Educator Licensing and Standards Board and sources of continuing education credit.

 Learn more about this voluntary credential for paraprofessionals.